Babies survive Ky. tornado, found in upside-down bathtub - NewsBreak

 Babies survive Ky. tornado, found in upside-down bathtub

-HOPKINS COUNTY, Ky. ( FOX 56 ) – As the dust begins to settle in western Kentucky and repairs are in full swing, unbelievable survival stories are being unearthed across the region.
+HOPKINS COUNTY, Ky. ( FOX 56 ) – As the dust begins to settle in western Kentucky and reparations are in full swing, unbelievable survival stories are being unearthed across the region.

 One of the latest comes from Hopkins County where the tornado was particularly devastating.

 Clara Lutz was taking care of her two grandchildren when the tornado swept through the area late Friday night, Dec.
-10.‘I was going to die’: Woman thrown from bathtub into woods survives Kentucky tornado
+10.Tornado, storm death toll at 90 after Ky. teen’s body found

 As a precaution, she put the two young children into a bathtub with blankets and pillows.
 She also placed a bible between the two.